antonovresearch/bold-quartz/content/_index.md

     id: about
     content:
       title: |
-        Research Lab for
+        Research Group
-        **Advancing Science**
+        Physical Organometallic Chemistry
       text: |
-        We are a leading research group focused on pushing the boundaries of knowledge through innovative research and collaboration.
-Our multidisciplinary team works on cutting-edge projects at the intersection of technology and science.
+        We are a  research group focused on the investigation of the role of non-colavent interactions in the structural features, synthetic metodology and reactivity of main group organometallics
       primary_action:
         text: Join Our Team
         url: '#team'